NedzadDonlagic04/reaction-role-discord-bot/README.md

 - [Docker](https://www.docker.com/) & [Docker Compose](https://docs.docker.com/compose/)
 - [PostgreSQL](https://www.postgresql.org/) (optional if using Docker)

+### Disclaimer
+As of writing this I am hosting this bot on render's free tier, which requires me to listen on a certain port, so inside the .env and .env.docker add a PORT environment variable if you want to listen on a different port than 3000 (the default I set).

 ### Setup Instructions Without Docker

 1. **Clone the repo**